-Many times, readers or people asking for website design quotes have told me, “Oh, but I’m not rich like you.”
+Many times, readers have told me, “Oh, but I’m not rich like you.”

-To which I look around my normal house (outside the city, where it’s cheaper) that I rent and my car that’s a few years old and think, “Wait a minute, I’m not rich like me either!”
-If you want to see my net worth, watch this.
+To which I look around my normal house (outside the city, where it’s cheaper) that I rent and my car (that’s a few years old) and think, “Wait a minute, I’m not rich like me either!”

 I also look around at the other folks that make things on their own on the web, and with a few exceptions, they’re not rich either.
 They do well, sure, but it's not 34-bedroom mansions & Cristal every night.

 Our views get skewed because our interest is also skewed.
 We are more interested or likely to read about the blogger who made 6 figures with ads or the writer who made $60,000 on their launch day.
 These stories are interesting because they are not the norm.

 It’s not as exciting to read about the person who makes an extra $10,000 a year writing books on the side or the person who brings in an extra couple hundreds bucks a months with their product.
 Or the person that makes enough off their creative pursuits to live a normal life.
 That’s not as sexy, even though it’s the average.